Resource 1b: Introduction to Progressive Pedagogies

 How ICT enables progressive learning (even with one phone per group)

-• Inquiry & real-world links: Quick searches for local examples, short YouTube clips, community data.
+Inquiry & Real-World Links: Students can perform quick searches for local Tanzanian examples, watch short YouTube clips, or collect community data.

 Fast start: 3 lesson patterns you can try this week

-3. Active check (10–15 min): Run a 3-question Mentimeter/Kahoot to spot misconceptions; ask groups to justify their choice to a partner group.
+Run a 3-question Mentimeter/Kahoot to spot misconceptions; then, ask groups to justify their choices to a partner group.

 Equity tips for low-resource classes